Rwarcards762/minecraft-docker-backup/README.md

 Bash script for backing up a running binhex-minecraftserver Docker container.
 Made as an alternative to using CA Backup plugin.

+Intended to be set in a `root` owned directory, run as `root` as a `cron` job on a daily schedule.
+Comments in the script itself give a bit more insight.

 Takes no arguments, but has variables in the script to be set as needed:

 ```bash